Ventisquero Colgante Glacier: Visiting Queulat National Park, Chile

 Private vehicle – the most popular and the best way to visit the national park is with your own wheels.
 If you’re flying into the region, you can rent a car from Balmaceda airport or Coyhaique.
 Rentals are easy but make sure to reserve a vehicle well in advance as they tend to book up quickly.
-We used the company MITTA and were more than happy with their service and vehicle.
+We used Rental Cars and were more than happy with their service and vehicle.

 If you’re travelling the entire Austral Highway then you’ll arrive in Queulat National Park eventually.
 Try to arrive in the morning so you have most of the day to explore and hike up to the viewpoint.